Kinetically constrained models out of equilibrium: Coupling KCM and CP

-The remaining case is $\zeta_x(t)=0$ and there does not exist $y\in O_{t-}$ such that $d(x,y)\le \|\cU\|$.
-Then from \cref{eq:coupling} at $t-$ the $\eta^\bone$ and $\eta^{\xi'}$ processes coincide in the neighbourhood of $x$, so they do so also after the attempted update at $x$, regardless whether it is successful or not. \end{proof}
+\textbf{Case 3.} Assume $\zeta_x(t)=0$ and there does not exist $y\in O_{t-}$ such that $d(x,y)\le \|\cU\|$.
+Then from \cref{eq:coupling} at $t-$ the $\eta^\bone$ and $\eta^{\xi'}$ processes coincide in the neighbourhood of $x$, so they also coincide after the attempted update at $x$, regardless whether it is successful or not. \end{proof}